Connect with us

 Emphasis on K-3 learning

 Mississippi has completed 10 school years with the “third grade gate” in place.
 The most recent third grade English Language Arts proficiency results, released on Aug.
-15 show 57.7% of scoring proficient or advanced.
+15 show 57.7% of students scoring proficient or advanced.
 In 2016, that number was 32.1%.

 The work doesn’t start in third grade — the K-3 window has become a focal point for educators, a critical time when kids are expected to move from recognition of sounds and symbols to effective reading and comprehension.